 I’m looking for contributors who share this same philosophy.

-What I look for in the articles I publish
+What I look for in the articles I publish (please read)

-- Be original: I do not accept articles that have been published elsewhere before they are published on Self-Sufficient Kids
+- Be original.
+I do not accept articles that have been published elsewhere before they are published on Self-Sufficient Kids

 How much will I be paid?

 Articles selected for publication will be paid $75 via PayPal.

 I pay $75 for articles of 1,250-2,000 words.
 This is my preferred length.

 I’ll consider an article with fewer than 1,250 words (800 words minimum), but will pay $50.